r-k-jonynas/library-data-dashboard/README.md

 - [ ] Insights about the dataset, ie. metadata (displayed as a Dash Table).
 - [ ] Insights about Missing data (dynamically rendered depending upon user's selections in the Dash App).

+- [X] Flask app wrapping the dash app (home page, login & logout views)
   - [ ] a Contact form, which automatically sends an email to the page owner.

+  - [ ] Tests
+  - [ ] CI/CD

-- [ ] Improved UI.
+- [ ] Better UI.
+- [ ] Registration form and a third type of Dash Viz - customizable one